elexive-com/elexive-calc/resources/ResourceAllocationSelector.md

 > **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.

+> **Important:** The overhead represents additional work required due to context switching.
+While 100% is always the full EVC amount for the selected modules, when work is done in parallel (using Balanced or Distributed strategies), the configured overhead percentage is added on top of the module EVC totals to account for the extra effort needed to complete the work.

 ## Strategic Purpose

 The ResourceAllocationSelector addresses several key customer needs identified in our research: